shubhamprateek/FileFlow/README.md

-# ccwc - Command-Line File Operations
+# ccwc - FileFlow

-ccwc is a command-line utility for counting bytes, lines, and words in text files.
+FileFlow is a command-line utility for counting bytes, lines, and words in text files.

 ## Getting Started